fordooo/use-consent-mode-cookie-banner/README.md

 ### Tags

+We need to setup two instances of this tag from the community template gallery:

 Tags -> Community Template Gallery -> Consent Mode (Google tags) by gtm-templates-simo-ahava

-We need to setup two instances of this tag:

-1. `Consent Mode - Default Settings`
+1. `Consent Mode - Default Settings` - This sets the default consent settings on consent initialization

 - Consent Command: `Default`
 - Wait for Undate: `2000`
 - Required for Google services / Other signals: update to use variables `{{cjs - consent - marketing|analytics|functionality}}`
 - Firing Triggers: `Consent Initialization: All Pages`

-2. `Consent Mode - Update Settings`
+2. `Consent Mode - Update Settings` - This updates the consent settings when a user submits their preferences

 - Consent Command: `Update`
 - Required for Google services / Other signals: update to use variables `{{cjs - consent - marketing|analytics|functionality}}`